fluxnas/1-cheat-sheets/01-cheat-sheet-MARKDOWN.md

 | cellule 4 | cellule 5 | cellule 6 |

 ### BLOCNOTES
-laisser 4 espaces avant la phrase, rendu :
+laisser 1 saut de ligne et 4 espaces avant la phrase, rendu :

     "Welcome to your task manager, Press:
-     1. to see all your tasks.
+    1. to see all your tasks
+    2. to add a task